utshobs/YOLO11-for-High-Accuracy-Real-Time-Detection-and-Classification-of-Diverse-E-Waste/README.md

 ├── val/
 │   ├── images/
 │   └── labels/
+├── data.yaml
 ```

 Each image must have a corresponding `.txt` label file in the `labels/` folder.
+Ensure the train and val split from `Dataset_1` according to your need.

 ---